openvinotoolkit/geti-sdk/README.md

 > instance.

 ## Example use cases
-The package provides a main class `SonomaCreek` that can be used for creating, downloading and uploading projects.
+The package provides a main class `SonomaCreek` that can be used for the following use cases
 ### Downloading and uploading projects
 - **Project download** The following python snippet is a minimal example of how to download a project using the SCRESTClient: